PUBLICATIONS

 Relying on technology alone to solve climate change and biodiversity loss is a dangerous illusion.
 This article challenges the belief that innovations like carbon capture and clean energy can fully replace the essential functions of healthy ecosystems.
 Instead, it calls for pairing technological progress with a commitment to protect and restore nature—recognizing that only this dual approach can meet the scale of today’s environmental challenges.

-This explainer details why small and medium enterprises (SMEs) struggle to get loans, not because capital is unavailable, but because regulations—especially Basel III capital requirements and Know Your Client (KYC) rules—make lending unattractive to banks.
+This explainer details why small and medium enterprises (SMEs) struggle to get loans, not because capital is unavailable, but because regulations—especially Basel III capital requirements and Know Your Client (KYC) rules—make lending to SMEs unattractive to banks.
 High capital charges, compliance complexity, and risk-weighted returns push banks to prefer low-risk assets over SME credit, constraining growth in emerging markets.
 The authors advocate revisiting regulatory frameworks to avoid unintended consequences that starve SMEs of financing.